mgifford/EHRCON25-Barcelona/places/Els-4Gats.md

 Neighborhood:
 Address: Carrer de Montsió, 3, Ciutat Vella, 08002 Barcelona
 Link: [https://maps.app.goo.gl/7Mn3aMFvMdu3Tpna6](https://maps.app.goo.gl/7Mn3aMFvMdu3Tpna6)

 Place: [https://4gats.com/](https://4gats.com/)

-From RAI: ~11 min walk
+From Venue: ~11 min walk

 Why it is good:
 -  A unique and beautiful restaurant with great history.
 We had a light lunch and it was good.
 Worth going there even if just for coffee.
 Wheelchair accessible.